marianoj/task_mAIstro/README.md

 4. Start chatting with the task mAIstro through the text interface in LangGraph Studio.

-5. Interact with your deployment through voice in `ntbk/audio_ux.ipynb`.
+5. Experiment with voice UX in `ntbk/audio_ux.ipynb`.

 ## Task mAIstro Application